Skip to main content

 Boyo

-Traditional cassava and coconut dessert similar to bojo cake but with different texture.
+A cassava and coconut dessert close to bojo cake but with a different texture.
 Made from grated cassava, coconut milk, sugar, and spices.

 vegetarianContains: CoconutContains: Eggs